ValerioS05/pj2Quizzer/README.md

 ---
 - `Scripts`
-  - The script quiz.js handles the level pages
+  - The script quiz.js handles the level pages.
     - We have a total of 19 functions that handle step by step the user journey.
     - The main functions are :
       - Waiting the page to be fully loaded before starting.
-      - Timer function
+      - Timer function.
-      - The quiz function , that handles most of the quiz (Checking which array will be used , displaying a relative random question and answers and the end of the quiz)
+      - The quiz function , that handles most of the quiz (Checking which array will be used , displaying a relative random question and answers and the end of the quiz).
-      - Correct or wrong answers function, checking the answers and reeacting accordingly
+      - Correct or wrong answers function, checking the answers and reeacting accordingly.
       - To end with the results function, displaying the overall performance.
 #### Scripts note
 - Both pages are heavily commented , the script is presented with a general comment if a function.